 Medicaid is another federally funded government insurance program that pays for certain health services and nursing home care for people with low incomes.
 Medicaid also pays for some long-term care services at home and in the community.
 Medicaid contracts with privately-owned nursing facilities and helps cover the costs for those who qualify.

 Medicaid has limitations on the assets you can have and the income you can receive before you are eligible for benefits.
 Eligibility and the types of services given are different in each state, and restrictions apply to transferring assets to heirs to qualify for Medicaid.

 Qualifying for Medicaid

 At the beginning of your nursing home stay, you may have to pay out-of-pocket for a portion or all of the nursing home care because you do not qualify for Medicaid.
 If you do not have enough money to pay for the room and board, Medicaid may pay part.
 The amount you owe depends on your income and deductions.
-The state will try to recoup the funds from the estate after the person passes away.
-Medicaid cannot recover the funds from your home if a spouse, brother, sister, adult child was living there at least one year before the nursing home admission.
+The state of Michigan will try to recoup the funds from the estate after the person passes away.
+Medicaid cannot recover the funds from your home if a spouse, brother, sister, and/or an adult child was living there at least one year before the nursing home admission.